Overview of Strongman Training Programs

 Beginner

 Focus on foundational strength, basic event exposure, and movement quality.
-Priority is building strength safely and learning technique.
+The priority is building strength safely and learning the technique.

 Intermediate

-Increase event frequency, introduce structured conditioning, and begin targeting weaknesses.
+Increase your event frequency, introduce structured conditioning, and start targeting your weaknesses.

 Advanced

 Training becomes highly specific.
-Programs revolve around competition events, peak strength development, and precise fatigue management.
+Programs revolve around your competition events, peak strength development, and precise fatigue management.

 Individualization in Strongman Programming

 No two athletes respond the same way to training.
-Program design must account for:
+Program design has to account for:

 Common Programming Approaches